Kristinn-Stefansson/krschocolateypackages/README.md

 krschocolateypackages
 =====================

 Contains my Chocolatey packages development repository.
+The packages are updated using the Chocolatey updater.